How to Get Free Bitcoin?

 - Affiliate programs

-If you ever stumble upon a message that says, “Send me a certain amount of Bitcoin or Ethereum, and I will send you ten times that!” that’s just a fraud.
+If you ever stumble upon a message that says, “Send me a certain amount of bitcoin or ether, and I will send you ten times that!” that’s just a fraud.
 Do not believe it, and if you can, report the post to the social media platform it was published on.
-How to get free Bitcoins is a common question, but it is widely misunderstood — in most cases, no one will just hand you their money over.
+How to get free bitcoins is a common question, but it is widely misunderstood — in most cases, no one will just hand you their money over.

-However, you can earn free Bitcoin, although working for it may not make it free.
-The first source of “free Bitcoins” you’re likely to encounter is some sort of Bitcoin faucet.
+However, you can earn free bitcoin, although working for it may not make it free.
+The first source of “free bitcoin” you’re likely to encounter is some sort of bitcoin faucet.

-BTC faucets are websites that dispense small amounts of Bitcoin every few minutes.
-It’s a PTC business (pay-to-click) which works the following way: a faucet attracts visitors to the website to generate views for ads, and in turn rewards users with a fraction of ad revenue.
+BTC faucets are websites that dispense small amounts of bitcoin every few minutes.
+It’s a PTC business (pay-to-click) that works the following way: a faucet attracts visitors to the website to generate views for ads, and in turn rewards users with a fraction of ad revenue.
 Naturally, you have to disable your ad-blockers and be ready to engage with an enormous amount of ads.

 - Moon Bitcoin